PeterBengtson/Ooloi-docs/guides/TIMEWALKING_GUIDE.md

 ### Timewalk's True Transducer Implementation

 Timewalk implements a **push-based producer**.
 As it discovers musical items during traversal, it immediately calls your reducing function with each `[item vpd position]` tuple.
-This is why transducers with timewalk are genuinely efficient—there's no intermediate sequence being created and then consumed.
+This is why transducers with timewalk are genuinely efficient — there's no intermediate sequence being created and then consumed.

 ```clojure
 ;; What's actually happening (conceptual)